 We favor stocks over bonds in 2021 based on our expectation for a strong economic and earnings recovery, supported by additional fiscal stimulus, continued progress combating COVID-19, and still-low interest rates.
-We expect the strong rebound in economic growth as progress toward ending the pandemic continues to help cyclical value stocks keep up with their growth counterparts.
-We expect solid economic growth across Asia to support continued outperformance by stocks in emerging markets over their developed international markets counterparts.
+We expect the strong rebound in economic growth as the economy moves closer to a full re-opening to help the performance of cyclical value stocks, which could continue to outperform their growth counterparts in the near term.
+We expect solid economic growth across Asia to support strong performance from emerging market (EM) stocks over their developed international markets counterparts.

-Sector Overall View Relative Trend Rationale Market Capitalization Large Caps • • The relatively greater financial strength enjoyed by most large cap companies has helped during the pandemic.
-But smaller market cap companies tend to perform better early in economic expansions and during the early stages of bull markets, which has caused market participation to broaden out.
-Mid Caps • Mid caps enjoy some of the early cycle characteristics of small caps, and therefore, should perform well as a more durable recovery develops.
+Sector Overall View Relative Trend Rationale on Large Caps • • The relatively greater financial strength enjoyed by most large cap companies has helped during the pandemic.
+But smaller market cap companies tend to perform better early in economic expansions and during the early stages of bull markets, which has driven significant small cap outperformance in recent months.
+Market Capitalization Mid Caps - - Mid caps enjoy some of the early cycle characteristics of small caps, and therefore, should perform well as a more durable recovery develops.
 We believe mid cap stock valuations are more attractive than those of small caps in general.
-Small Caps - • We maintain our neutral view of small caps with a positive bias.
+Mark Small Caps • • We maintain our neutral view of small caps with a positive bias.
 The early-stage bull market and beginning of the new economic expansion provide tailwinds for small cap stock relative performance.
-Although we see valuations as reasonable and justified by earnings, a pause or pullback may be warranted with the Russell 2000 Index up more than 120% since its March 18, 2020 lows.
+Although we see valuations as reasonable and justified by earnings, a pause or pullback may be warranted with the Russell 2000 Index up more than 125% since its March 18, 2020 lows.
 Style Growth • We have moved to a balanced style view of growth and value.
 We believe growth stocks will continue to be bolstered by strong earnings trends and favorable positioning for the pandemic in the near term.
 But as the threat of COVID-19 subsides and the economic recovery potentially picks up steam in the spring, cyclical value stocks may get a boost.
-Value • • If a strong and durable economic recovery emerges in the coming months as we expect, we would expect cyclical value stocks to perform well.
+Value • If a strong and durable economic recovery emerges in the coming months as we expect, we would expect cyclical value stocks to perform well.
 Value stocks remain attractively valued relative to their growth counterparts and tend to perform relatively well when economic growth accelerates.
-Our financials upgrade in January and this month's upgrade of energy are steps toward value.
-United States • Among developed markets, we remain US-focused, but international developed equities have become more interesting as the world moves closer to the end of the pandemic and the case for a weaker US dollar builds.
+Our financials upgrade this month and last month's upgrade of energy tilt toward value.
+United States • - Among developed markets, we remain US-focused, but international developed equities have become more interesting as the world moves closer to the end of the pandemic.
 We see solid gains for US stocks in 2021, but the gap between US and developed international stocks has started to narrow.
-Region Developed International • As a more durable economic expansion materializes and the US dollar potentially weakens further, performance for European and Japanese markets may improve.
+Region Developed International • • As a more durable economic expansion materializes and the US dollar potentially weakens further, performance for European and Japanese markets may improve.
 We give the edge to Japan over Europe based on the country's massive stimulus efforts and relative success containing COVID-19.
-Emerging Markets • - We expect solid economic growth across Asia to support outperformance by emerging market equities over developed markets in 2021.
+Emerging Markets • • We expect solid economic growth across Asia to support outperformance by emerging market equities over developed markets in 2021.
 China has led the way out of the global health crisis and is the only major economy in the world that grew in 2020.
 US-China tensions may calm some under a Biden administration, though political instability in certain emerging countries carries risk.